 How To Save Cost On Your Next CNC Machining Project

 Before started any CNC machining project, it is critical to be meticulous in planning as this can save you money and a lot of time in the long run.
-People who are new to CNC machining process, tend to assume that the automation involved will automatically result in cheap, fast and easy to produce parts.
+People who are new to the CNC machining process, tend to assume that the automation involved will automatically result in cheap, fast, and easy to produce parts.
 The reality is that the cost of simply owning and operating a CNC machine can be shocking.
 In fact, making a single part could cost you hundreds of dollars.
-Production costs can be mitigated through several ways by first identifying the factors in part design that may drive CNC costs more than others.
+Production costs can be mitigated in several ways by first identifying the factors in part design that may drive CNC costs more than others.
 These factors should be identified early in the production cycle in order to minimize their use.

 Your material cost should be significantly reduced

 This does not mean compromising on quality by using cheap substandard material.
 Simply choose the most available and cheapest material that can still meet your design requirements with the same intended results.
-In case your project involves functional prototyping, try as much as possible to make use of cheaper options such as aluminium and ABS.
+In case your project involves functional prototyping, try as much as possible to make use of cheaper options such as aluminum and ABS.
 Pricier materials such as stainless steel can only be used when designing implantable medical devices where bio-compatibility is essential.

 Avoid some special fixtures

 Your part may occasionally have some features that could require special non-standard fixturing and this could further aggravate costs.
-Parts with complex and organic geometry should be avoided as they may not always be held well in the standard vice which means the part surface has to be machined through a complex and time consuming process for a better grip.
+Parts with complex and organic geometry should be avoided as they may not always be held well in the standard vice which means the part surface has to be machined through a complex and time-consuming process for a better grip.
 Parts that contain abnormal features or features that are not parallel to stock surfaces should also be avoided as much as possible.

 Setup time should be reduced

-It is important to consider how your part will be made besides what it will be made from.
+It is important to consider how your part will be made besides what will be made from.
 The amount of setup time before the machining process begins is largely determined by design.
 Non-recurring engineering costs (NRE) typically make up the largest portion of machining costs during prototyping hence they should be minimized where possible.
 These costs are aggravated by setup time which involves computer-aided manufacturing (CAM), as well as part fixturing and machine setup.
-The number of setups should be reduced as mush as possible as each setup will require its own fixturing step and CAM program.
+The number of setups should be reduced as much as possible as each setup will require its own fixturing step and CAM program.

 Reduce unit cost by increasing quantity